 Data Mining and Data Harvesting

 Both data mining and data harvesting can go hand in hand with an organization’s overall data analytics strategy.
 The tools available to companies make data more accessible than ever before.
-It’s time to put that available data to good use.
+Between data extracting tools, data munging tools, and more; it’s time to put that available data to good use.

 Some organizations may feel intimidated by the vast amount of data out there, and they may think they don’t have the ability to properly analyze and use it to solve problems.
 Luckily, through data mining and data harvesting advancements, it’s easier than ever to collect data and discover those key insights and trends that will improve a company.
 As you understand how the two terms differ, you’ll be able to use them to the best effect.